iPatavatsizz/moonshred-notes/README.md

 ## Properties
 - [x] Using a popular state management package.
 [GetX][GetXLink]
-- [ ] Support for note save for every google account.
+- [x] Support for note save for every google account.
+(Need to be improved)
 - [ ] Special support for note save in google firebase for coffee supporters.
 - [ ] Animated page&widget transitions.
 - [ ] Smooth note application experience.
 (Not stable for now.)